 50% means "equally likely to happen as to not happen".
 Do not write predictions you are virtually sure will happen.

 Predictions must be concrete and measurable.
 At the end of the time frame, there should be no remaining uncertainty about whether your prediction happened, or didn't happen.
-This means you'll need to avoid qualitative assessments ("...will increase in importance", "...will continue to grow"), and instead commit to a single quantifiable measure ("20% of households will own...", "3+ companies will IPO with market valuations >1bn").
+This means you'll need to avoid qualitative assessments ("...will be the most important", "...will be outdated"), and instead commit to a single quantifiable measure ("20% of households will own...", "3+ companies will IPO with market valuations >1bn").

-Give participants 5 minutes - 10 if you find you need to help individuals 1:1.
+Give participants 5 minutes to generate their predictions- 10 if you find you need to help individuals 1:1.

 Break into groups of ~5.
 Each participant shares their prediction and the rest of the team must take either the "Over" (more than 50% chance of happening) or "Under" (less than 50% chance of happening).
 Record the over/under votes on the same sheet with tally marks or stickers.